vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 Moreover, USDD  proclaims that its stablecoin is backed by “multiple mainstream digital assets” like TRX, BTC, or USDT.
 To confirm this statement, the website lists all wallets that contain their collateral and reserves.

-A quick look into those wallets shows that USDD is mostly backed by the TRX held in the burn contract.
+A quick look into those wallets reveals that USDD is mostly backed by the TRX held in the burn contract.
 In addition, three reserve accounts hold extra TRX, BTC, jUSDC, and jUSDT (i.e. USDC and USDT deposited into JustLend).
 In summary, 65% of the total collateral and reserves consist of TRX.
 BTC makes up 27%, while USDC and USDT account for about 6%.

 <table>